 Q – Do I need to be vaccinated to race?

-A – Yes, you need to be double vaccinated to participate in all BCBR events including the Gravel Explorer.
+A – Yes, you need to be Fully vaccinated to participate in all BCBR events including the Gravel Explorer.

 Q – Will we be able to have our own food and water bottles at the Aid Stations during each stage?